nmslib/nmslib/manual/build.md

 export CCX=g++-8 CC=gcc-8
 ```

-To create makeles for a release version of the code, type:
+To create makefiles for a release version of the code, type:
 ```
 cmake -DCMAKE_BUILD_TYPE=Release .
 ```